OSGP/Documentation/chapter1/section3.md

 - Configuration-group (Functions to configure devices)
 - Monitoring-group (Functions to monitor devices)

 This structure provides maximum flexibility when assigning rights to devices.
 Devices always belong to an Owner.
-An organisation can be an owner.
+An owner is an organisation, but not every organisation is an owner.
 The entity "Event", at the bottom of the image, is the execution of a function by an organisation on a device.

 Details like device-type, device-status etcetera have been omitted in this model.